 Firstly, as soon as you become aware of the condition strike a conversation with the person.
 Listen to what he or she has to say.
 Don’t judge them or give negative opinions.
 Let them know your observations and that you are concerned.
-If the person is not aware, convince him or her that depression is a condition which needs expert advice and treatment and that it is vital to see one.
+If the person is not aware, convince him or her that depression is a condition that needs expert advice and treatment and that it is vital to see one.
 The person should be assured that the condition may not go away on its own and needs treatment.
 Once he agrees to visit a doctor, get the person to jot down his feelings and status of mind so that it is easier for him to explain to the doctor.
 If possible accompany the person to the doctor.
-Most of the times doctors also need inputs from the family regarding their behavioral patterns.
+Most of the times doctors also need inputs from the family regarding their behavioural patterns.

 When the treatment starts, keep a quiet tab on the use of medicines.
 Initially, you may have to give the medication yourself to the patient.
 Gradually as the patient feels better, he gets more convinced that he needs the medication.
 After that, you can rely on him for taking his medicines and appropriate, timely refills.

 Engage the person in activities that he or she used to like normally.
 Experiment on activities that lift their mood and keep those that put them off away.
 Stay around or ensure someone is around always.
 Don’t keep brooding over their condition with your other family members, friends, and relatives that may worsen their feeling of guilt or further frustrate them.
 Help them to make certain decisions or complete certain tasks that they find difficult without them losing their confidence.

 Also Read About: Treatment for Depression – Therapy, Medication & More